jazzband/django-polymorphic/docs/admin.rst

 Fieldset configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-The parent admin is only used for the list display of models,
+The parent admin is only used for the list display of models, and for the edit/delete view of
-and for the edit/delete view of non-subclassed models.
+non-subclassed models.

 All other model types are redirected to the edit/delete/history view of the child model admin.
 Hence, the fieldset configuration should be placed on the child admin.

 .. tip::

     When the child admin is used as base class for various derived classes, avoid using
     the standard ``ModelAdmin`` attributes ``form`` and ``fieldsets``.
     Instead, use the ``base_form`` and ``base_fieldsets`` attributes.
     This allows the :class:`~polymorphic.admin.PolymorphicChildModelAdmin` class
     to detect any additional fields in case the child model is overwritten.

 .. versionchanged:: 1.0

     It's now needed to register the child model classes too.

-    In *django-polymorphic* 0.9 and below, the ``child_models`` was a tuple of a
+    In :pypi:`django-polymorphic` 0.9 and below, the
+    :meth:`~polymorphic.admin.PolymorphicParentModelAdmin.child_models` was a tuple of a
+    (:class:`~django.db.models.Model`, :class:`~polymorphic.admin.PolymorphicChildModelAdmin`).
+The
-    ``(Model, ChildModelAdmin)``.
-The admin classes were registered in an internal class, and kept
+    admin classes were registered in an internal class, and kept away from the main admin site.
+This
-    away from the main admin site.
-This caused various subtle problems with the ``ManyToManyField``
+    caused various subtle problems with the :class:`~django.db.models.ManyToManyField` and related
-    and related field wrappers, which are fixed by registering the child admin classes too.
-Note
+    field wrappers, which are fixed by registering the child admin classes too.
+Note that they are
-    that they are hidden from the main view, unless
+    hidden from the main view, unless
     :attr:`~polymorphic.admin.PolymorphicChildModelAdmin.show_in_index` is set.

 .. _admin-example: